Rick-Hoppe/vsxexport/README.md

        Added commands starting with "set pbr" to export of Clish config per Virtual System
        Minor change in CoreXL status check
 1.1    Added self-update mechanism
+1.2    Added status of Dynamic Balancing
+       Added status of SecureXL Fast Accelerator
+       Log information about interfaces

 This project is licensed under the terms of the MIT license.